 According to Amazon’s website, by maintaining target inventory levels of eligible, popular standard-size products, brands will get a monthly storage fee discount of 50% to 75%.
 Sufficient inventory is critical for offering faster delivery speeds on fast-moving products because it allows Amazon to place units in warehouses close to customers.

 We know storage fees vary.
 In Q4 they increase significantly and the rest of the year they are 69 cents per cubic foot so this really is a great promotion.
-See chart below from Amazon’s website for a quick breakdown:
+See the chart below from Amazon’s website for a quick breakdown:

 One thing sellers should take into consideration is state sales tax.
 The more states that your inventory is in; the more states you most likely should be paying sales tax.
-We recommend to always check with your accountant to figure out how you should go about paying sales tax.
+We recommend to always checking with your accountant to figure out how you should go about paying sales tax.

 “Overall, I think 1-day shipping is great for our clients and I’m curious to see if clients start feeling the pressure to offer 1-day shipping on their own e-commerce sites.
 I would also like to make a point that one-day delivery brands could start to see Walmart and Target sales start coming through their Amazon channel, but that we also predict conversion rates to increase especially for classic CPG products,” says Meyer.